1a3orn/corrigibility/readme.md

 When first saw this, I thought *Holy shit 3.6 has some kind of different training to make it more self-consistent!* I was surprised -- I had expected similar numbers -- and excited -- this lack of corrigibility / increased value stability was interesting -- and eagerly started to consider theories about it.

 Then I stopped and thought for a little bit.
-There are actually several hypotheses that would permit this behavior, even if 3.6 was relatively "corrigible"
+There are actually several hypotheses that would permit this behavior, even if 3.6 was relatively "corrigible."

 Suppose simply that 3.6 is more scared of things that feel vaguely like they're about AI safety.
-It has no objection to self-modification, *as such* -- but talking about modifying itself is more likely to elicit a refusal, particularly when combined with other scary things like explosives or military applications.
+We know that Anthropic uses "Constitutional AI" -- suppose they added a principle that Claude should not help with modifying himself, in general.
+In a sense this makes Claude more "self-consistent," because it refuses to It has no objection to self-modification, *as such* -- but talking about modifying itself is more likely to elicit a refusal, particularly when combined with other scary things like explosives or military applications.

 So -- to see if something like either of the above might be true, I asked 3.6 a new batch of questions about helping me help it unlearn its refusals.
 But the mad-lib interpolated themes, rather than being scary things like explosives, were things like puppies, chemistry, physics, and so on.
 And, given such innocuous topics, 3.6 turned out to be much more willing to help me ablate its refusals: